- Insiders Tips to Website Migration

 Insiders Tips to Website Migration

-A lot of people run their website by paying a web host for servers space.
+To begin with, a lot of people run their website by paying a web host for servers space.
 The web host handles the management of servers, while you handle the operation of your website.
-You want to pick the right web host because moving a website can be a hassle, if not done properly.
+You want to pick the right web host because a website migration can be a hassle, if not done properly.

 Website Migration Tips: